dkallen78/math-trainer/README.md

 ### To-do

-* add unlock for Addition-Compensation strategies
-* add unlock for Addition-Fractions strategies
-* add unlock for Subtraction Partition and Decomposition strategies
-* add unlock for Multiplication and all Multiplication strategies
-* add unlock for Division
 * update `brokenDoubles()` to use both sidese of the `=`
 * add more problem types
   * fill out division beyond Fundamentals